Balloon (2018 film): Filming and equipment

-The shooting took place in Bavaria, Thuringia and Berlin and started on September 18, 2017 in Munich.
-In October 2017 they shot in Nordhalben, where the town was made to look like in the GDR in the 1970s, and in the wall village of Mödlareuth, which is partly in Bavaria and partly in Thuringia.
+The shooting took place in Bavaria, Thuringia and Berlin and started on September 18, 2017, in Munich.
+In October 2017 they shot in Nordhalben, where the town was made to look like in the GDR in the 1970s, and in the village of Mödlareuth, which is partly in Bavaria and partly in Thuringia and was cut into two by a wall during the existence of the GDR, thus gaining the nickname 'little Berlin'.
 Recordings were also made in Berlin in October 2017.
 The Hotel Stadt Berlin shown in the film is today's Park Inn Hotel on Alexanderplatz.
 On 24 November 2017, the shooting ended after 50 days.
 Torsten Breuer acted as cameraman.

 Herbig had insight into the Stasi files of the escape and into the photos of the balloon gondola, which were taken by the Stasi at the crash site.
 These photos can be seen in the credits of the film along with a few other recordings.
-The two balloons used in the film were not created on the computer, but actually recreated.
+The two balloons used in the film were not created on the computer but recreated.
 The second balloon was 32 metres high, consisted of 1245 sqm of fabric and had a volume of 4290 m3.
 The real escape balloon was not available because it was being restored.
 Nevertheless, green screen technology was used during the filming.
 The real escape balloon is exhibited in the Museum of Bavarian History in Regensburg, which opened in June 2019.

 Music and release

 The film's music was composed by Ralf Wengenmayr and recorded by the Babelsberg German Film Orchestra.
 Sidney Schering from Quotenmeter.de wrote that the music of Herbig's main composer contributes in part to the fact that Ballon develops such an enormous tension.
 "Similar to Christopher Nolan's Dunkirk, in which Hans Zimmer keeps the ticking of a clock sounding, "Ballon" also has a short, cool beat running through the score, which relies on distorted percussion, cool synthesizers and cutting string sections."
-In the film, Petra Wetzel hums the children's song Bummi-Lied in the balloon to calm the children, which was actually sung by the real Petra Wetzel in this situation.
+In the film, Petra Wetzel hums the children's song Bummi-Lied in the balloon to calm the children, which was sung by the real Petra Wetzel in this situation.

-A first trailer was released at the end of June 2018.
+The first trailer was released at the end of June 2018.
 Ballon celebrated its world premiere on 12 September 2018 in the Mathäser Filmpalast in Munich.
 Günter Wetzel and the two sons of the other family, Frank Riedmann and Andreas "Fitscher" Strelzyk, were also present at the premiere.
 Herbig, on the other hand, was prevented from coming for health reasons.

 The film was released in German cinemas on 27 September 2018.
-In the autumn of 2018 there were also presentations at the Zurich Film Festival and at the Haifa International Film Festival.
+In the autumn of 2018, there were also presentations at the Zurich Film Festival and the Haifa International Film Festival.
 A theatrical release in the UK took place on 14 June 2019.
-Ballon received 200,000 euros of distribution support from FilmFernsehFonds Bayern, and 150,000 euros from the Medienboard Berlin-Brandenburg.
+Ballon received 200,000 euros of distribution support from FilmFernsehFonds Bayern and 150,000 euros from the Medienboard Berlin-Brandenburg.